How to Write Effectively: Mastering the Core Concepts of Writing

 Example of Correct Usage: The project was completed successfully.

-Tips to Improve Vocabulary
+Tips to Enhance Vocabulary

-2. Grammar: The Backbone of Writing
+2. Grammar: The Foundation of Writing

 Example of Incorrect Grammar: She don’t like reading novels.

-Example of Correct Grammar: She doesn’t like reading novels.\
+Example of Correct Grammar: She doesn’t like reading novels.

-Common Grammar Mistakes and Fixes:
+Common Grammar Mistakes and Solutions:

 Example of a Run-on Sentence (Incorrect): He wanted to write a novel he started writing but he didn’t know how to organize his ideas.